 A. All prospective members should register their interest on our website.
 That way you get automatically added to our mailing list and receive our (mostly) weekly newsletters with information about the club, practices, games and other events.
 You will also receive an automated email with useful information about the club.

 If you have further questions, please look through our website first as most answers can be found here, otherwise you can email the club and we’ll strive to get back to you as quickly as possible.

 Q. What can you offer at Richmond Baseball?

 A. Richmond Baseball Club currently runs four adult (for anyone aged 14 or older) baseball teams in the British Baseball Federations leagues.
-We also run youth camps during the summer school holidays and hope to field a league youth team no later than the 2019 season, but hopefully sooner than that.
-We are in the process of designing youth camps for 2018 and we hope to announce the details in April.
+We also run youth camps during the summer school holidays and hope to field a league youth team no later than the 2020 season, but hopefully sooner than that.
+We are in the process of designing youth camps for 2019 and we hope to announce the details in the summer.